 Conventional oncology focuses exclusively on conventional therapies like surgery, chemotherapy and radiation.
 When those therapies didn’ work for me, I underwent experimental therapies.

 Have you been diagnosed with multiple myeloma?
+Have you reached end-stage cancer?
 To learn more about evidence-based but non-conventional MM therapies that have kept me in complete remission from my MM, scroll down the page, post a question or comment and I will reply to you ASAP.